Thank you my friend. Have a blessed and prosperous week! Blessings and Peace!

 Simply said, Samson was what appeared to be at his lowest point.
 Or so the enemy thought.
 Has this ever happened to you when you were at the lowest point of your life?
-The enemy kept prodding and persecuting you while you were at your leveled worse?
+The enemy kept prodding and persecuting you while you were at your level worse?
 Does this spectator sport sound or feel familiar?

 Never allow yourself to be too comfortable, with the familiar, and let your guard down.
-Laying your head in the enemy’s lap because of over confidence will result in heavy repercussions.
+Laying your head in the enemy’s lap because of overconfidence will result in heavy repercussions.
 Beware, the attack will always come when you are most vulnerable.
 And largely from an unexpected source.

-In the emotional fallout refuse to feel abandoned, guilty, unloved or a failure.
+In the emotional fallout refuse to feel abandoned, guilty, unloved, or a failure.
 Stand against every demonic attack.
 (Ephesians 6:13-14) Do not believe his lies.
 Know that the LORD loves you and will never leave you nor forsake you.
-On that you can depend!
+On that, you can depend!
 Just stay vigilant.
 (I Peter 5:8)

 But what Samson’s spectators could not discern—as those antagonizing you… It’s not what it looks like.
-To them it may appear your situation is hopeless, and the referee has counted to nine and one half.
+To them, it may appear your situation is hopeless, and the referee has counted to nine and one half.
 But this battle is far from over.
 The bell has not rung and you are not out for the count.

 … they are betraying their very souls.